noi-techpark/odh-docs/source/includes/user.rst

 ...install and use an app built on top of the API.
-   Browse the list of :ref:`available applications developed by third-parties <applist>`, choose one that you are interested in, install it and try it out, then send feedback to their developers if you feel something is wrong or missing.
+   Browse the list of :ref:`available applications developed by third-parties <applist>` that use |odh| data, choose one that you are interested in, install it and try it out, then send feedback to their developers if you feel something is wrong or missing.

 ...explore the data in the datasets.
    Choose a dataset from the list of :ref:`available_datasets` and